jonthorell/synth-nu-vinyl-store/README.md

 1. Search-field yields strange results if artist name contain space(s)
 2. App-specific css-files refuses to work from the app's static/css folder.
 It does work for js though.
 Temporary workaround: keep css-files in the global static/css folder
 3. The rating field on add/edit product should be limited between the values 1 to 5.
 Not fixed due to time restrains.
 Noticed it too late.
 However, it is not a big issue since the display only shows a max of 5 stars anyway.
 The rating is not entirely truthful though
 4. About css file refuses to load from the correct app.
-Workaround: putting it in the core app
+Workaround: putting it in the core app.
-5. Webhooks do not work all the way.
-Money is being drawn but order not fulfilled if user closes the browser
-6. Emails do not work from webhook
 7. Right column on product_details is "cut off" on mobile.
 8. Whenever a genre is added, the view to products becomes wrong.
 The reason is I am using a ?genre= construct to show the shortcut buttons from many links.
 Need to find a way to make that more generic and work regardless of what genres are present in the db